estefaniaportilla/uwu-startup-onepage/README.md

 ___

-This repository is part of the web project development for the startup UwU®, which is a One page for an Instagram Shop.
+This repository is part of the web project development for the startup UwU®, which is a One page (Desktop first) for an Instagram Shop.
 The project has two folders, one for the UI design (with the flat design and the high fidelity prototype) and the other for Front end development.

  ~~~